-To calculate the number of days and your NRI status 2020 or for previous assessment years, you can visit the Indian Income Tax Department’s Residential Calculator page and calculate the number of days by providing the details of your stay in India.
+To calculate 182 days for your NRI status 2023 or for previous assessment years, you can visit the Indian Income Tax Department’s Residential Calculator page and calculate the number of days by providing the details of your stay in India.

 1. Know how long can you hold your RNOR Status